-To accelerate the efforts of BSSN, Bareskrim, and OJK, Tradepass is hosting the 5th edition IndoSec on 6 – 7 September 2022 at the Hotel Mulia Senayan in Jakarta, Indonesia.
-The event will have 600+ in-person cybersecurity experts including the Heads of Information Security, Risk, Compliance, Forensics, and Cyber Law from the leading public and private enterprises across Indonesia.
+To promote collaboration between the public & private sector and curb the efforts of the malicious actors, Tradepass is hosting the 6th edition IndoSec on 29 – 30 August 2023 at Jakarta.
+The event will host 700+ cybersecurity experts including the Heads of Information Security, Risk, Compliance, Forensics and Cyber Law from the leading public and private enterprises across Indonesia.

 Presenting the top inspiring names from the industry at the main stage to share crucial intelligence on the most pressing topics, which get further enriched by a Q&A session.

 Enabling the organizations to showcase their best to the many pre-qualified delegates at the event in real time.
 The provision of using technology just adds on to the whole demonstration and helps in driving more leads from the top companies across the industry.

 IndoSec Awards 2023 aims to acknowledge and reward the best of talents, products, and organizations that are spearheading innovation and thought leadership in cybersecurity.

 An exclusive after-party for more networking exposure, allowing attendees to break the ice with some spirit-lifting humor, all the while enabling them to unwind and rub shoulders against industry peers, thought leaders, and potential customers.

 IndoSec AWARDS 2023 aims to acknowledge and reward the best of talents, products, and organizations that are spearheading innovation and thought leadership in cybersecurity.
 Organized by Tradepass, this award program will dive into the rich talent pool of myriad cybersecurity experts and bestow honor upon their groundbreaking work that has empowered and uplifted the entire cybersecurity landscape.

 Curating the best-in-class case studies and insightful topics to aid in defining the right set of protocols and the future road map for the organizations.